stylify/web/content/docs/get-started/index.md

 };
 ```

+## More Configuration
+Checkout the [compiler](/docs/stylify/compiler) documentation to learn, how to configure Stylify even more.

+The way to pass the configuration depends on how and where you use the Stylify.
+Make shure to checkout our guides bellow on how to integrate the Stylify into various tools.

 ## Stylify Packages

 Stylify ships with multiple packages.
 All of them can be installed using NPM or YARN.
 Stylify and Profiler can also be used directly through CDN:

 - [@stylify/stylify](/docs/stylify) - For generating CSS
-- [@stylify/bundler](/docs/bundler) - Creates CSS bundles for your project and minifies selectors
+- [@stylify/bundler](/docs/bundler) - Generates CSS bundles for your project
 - [@stylify/unplugin](/docs/unplugin) - Universal plugin for Rollup, Webpack, Vite and Esbuild
 - [@stylify/nuxt](/docs/nuxt) - A module for Nuxt.js v3
 - [@stylify/nuxt-module](/docs/nuxt-module) - A module for Nuxt.js v2 < v3
 - [@stylify/profiler](/docs/profiler) - This package shows you what is happening under the hood
-- [@stylify/autoprefixer](/docs/autoprefixer) - Autoprefixer can be used to generate prefixes that are later used during on demand CSS generating for example in SSR, PHP or Python applications
+- [@stylify/autoprefixer](/docs/autoprefixer) - Autoprefixer for dynamic prefixing in SSR apps

-## Go ahead and try Stylify with your favorite tool!
+## Try Stylify with your favorite tool!

 For easier start with your favorite tool checkout the [integration examples](/docs/integrations).